- How can I determine if my vehicle can tow (or be towed) by U-Haul equipment?

 - Can my car tow a U-Haul trailer?

 Yes!
 Most cars can tow U-Haul trailers.
-To find out which U-Haul trailer can be towed by your vehicle, head to https://www.uhaul.com/Trailers/ to enter your pick up date and pick up location, then click “Get rates.”
+To find out which U-Haul trailer can be towed by your vehicle, head to our trailers page and enter your pick up date and pick up location, then click “Get rates.”
 On the next page, you can enter in your vehicle information to find out which trailers you can tow.

 - What hitch ball height is required for U-Haul trailers?